Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 |> Program.run
 ```

-In the next section [React in Elmish](react-in-elmish) we will talk about what it means to use `React` as a rendering engine in Elmish application and the consequences of this choice.
+In the next section [React in Elmish](react-in-elmish) we will talk about what it means to use `React` as a rendering engine in an Elmish application and the consequences of this choice.